-Long forgotten down the memory hole is that one of the promises of the Iraq War was the idea that oil revenues from the country were going to fund the massive expenses undertaken by America to invade and occupy the nation.
+Long forgotten down the memory hole is that one of the promises of the 2003 Iraq War was that future oil profits from the country were going to fund the massive expense undertaken by America to invade and occupy the nation.
+A way to let them pay for their newly installed democracy, so to speak.

 But this isn't an article about the empty promises of that.
 Let me explain my experience as an underpaid ExxonMobil employee.